The Self-Care Book Club

 5. Honor reading as a sacred practice and honor the book club as a sacred space.
 Let’s appreciate the experience of receiving knowledge through books and sharing the learning experience with others.

-The Self-Care Book Club is hosted by Ami Kunimura, MA, MT-BC, founder of the Self-Care Institute.
+The Self-Care Book Club is hosted by Ami Kunimura, Ph.D., MT-BC, founder of the Self-Care Institute.

 A Note From Ami